-In China the big leader of etail is Alibaba, with Taobao.
+In China, the big leader in retail is Alibaba, with Taobao.
 Alibaba Group plans to go public next year. experts estimate that the group may be valued at around $100 billion, (almost the value of Facebook).
 Alibaba is a privately owned Hangzhou-based group of Internet-based e-commerce businesses including Alibaba VS Amazon Comparison of two E-commerce leaders.

 Alibaba, the nation’s largest e-commerce group, reached 19.1 billion yuan “equivalent to all it had sold on last year’s Single’s Day” and about double what was sold last year on the US Cyber Monday “following Thanksgiving”.